Building on Bitcoin: An Introduction

 • Bitcoin DeFi: Decentralized finance (DeFi) platforms built on Bitcoin allow you to utilize a suite of different Internet-native financial services without the need for a centralized authority.
 Examples include borrowing and lending and decentralized trading.

-• Fungible Bitcoin tokens: The emergence of Ordinal Theory has enabled the development of Bitcoin-native tokens, such as BRC-20 and ORC-20 tokens.
+• Fungible tokens: The emergence of Ordinal Theory has enabled the development of Bitcoin-native tokens, such as BRC-20 and Runes tokens.
 Moreover, you can find fungible tokens secured by Bitcoin on Bitcoin layers, such as Stacks, that you can deploy in DeFi protocols and other decentralized applications.

 • Bitcoin NFTs: Bitcoin NFTs exist on-chain, in the form of Bitcoin Ordinal inscriptions, and on Bitcoin layers.
 In the Stacks ecosystem, for example, you can find a vibrant NFT market.